Fortune-Lab/Mtb-barcoding-amplicon/README.md

 ### Running the code:
 - `cp /path_to/BarcodeReader.plx .`
 - `cp /path_to/FindThreshold.plx .`
-- The script expects fastqs in the working directory as named in SRA: SRR32115076_1.fastq.gz.
+- The script expects FASTQ files in the working directory as named in SRA: SRR32115076_1.fastq.gz.
 - `perl BarcodeReader.plx`
 - `perl FindThreshold.plx`
-- output directory_name_threshold_data.csv
+- outputs the file: directory_name_threshold_data.csv

 ### Troubleshooting:
 - Verify read quality and counts.
-- Ensure that the prefix of the fastq file conforms to the expected pattern. if not you will have to modify the subroutine get_file() in both scripts to match your file name convention.
+- Ensure that the prefix of the FASTQ file conforms to the expected pattern. if not you will have to modify the subroutine get_file() in both scripts to match your file name convention.
 - Accurate threshold is not always achieved and can require additional curration.

 ### Citation and associated data: